 The fact is, when your child expresses extreme behavior, it calls for extreme parenting.
 Looking back, I can see exactly why we were always in CPS cross-hairs.
 Hindsight is always 20/20.
 The staff at my son’s schools always seem to blame our parenting for his behavior.
 This is a very ignorant point of view.
 We had several unfounded and closed cases over the years, but those were used against us in court for this case, as we had previous CPS intervention.
 Never mind the fact it was unfounded.”

-Advisory Member, Family Advocate
+Advocate Advisory Committee Member, Family Advocate

 Information withheld for her own safety, at her request.